cmnord/auto-selfcontrol/README.md

     start time, the block will last until the next day (see example below).

-Please note that it is possible to create multiple schedules on the same day as long as they are not overlapping.
+Please note that it is possible to create multiple schedules on the same day as long as they do not overlap.
 Have a look at the example below.

-The following config blocks Twitter and Reddit every Sunday from 11pm until Monday 5am, Monday from 9am until 7pm, and Monday from 10pm to 11pm:
+The following configuration blocks Twitter and Reddit every Sunday from 11pm until Monday 5am, Monday from 9am until 7pm, and Monday from 10pm to 11pm:

 ```json
 {